metrorailings/OwlBlog/content/posts/2022-week-6-insights.md

 ## 49ers @ Falcons

 Credit to Grady Jarrett and Dean Pees using 8-man coverage to stop the 49ers on their opening drive.

+Grady Jarrett and the rest of Atlanta's interior defensive linemen are something special.